 Overview of Microsoft Graph

 Microsoft Graph is the gateway to data and intelligence in Microsoft 365.
-It provides a unified programmability model that you can use to access the tremendous amount of data in Office 365, Windows 10, and Enterprise Mobility + Security.
+It provides a unified programmability model that you can use to access the tremendous amount of data in Microsoft 365, Windows, and Enterprise Mobility + Security.
 Use the wealth of data in Microsoft Graph to build apps for organizations and consumers that interact with millions of users.

 In the Microsoft 365 platform, three main components facilitate the access and flow of data: